malcprentice/malcprentice.github.io/Style-GiveClearPresentations.md

 * Order
     * First, Second, Third
     * First, Next, Finally.
-    * Let’s begin with 1.
+    * Let's begin with 1.
     * That was 1, but how about 2?
-    * That covers 2, now let’s turn to 3.
+    * That covers 2, now let's turn to 3.
 * Referring to slides
     * "As this slide shows"
     * "The next slide has"